 - Malaria is still a huge issue for Cameroon; the disease is still responsible for about three in every ten child deaths under the age of five.
 Increased resources and investments in campaigns mean the government hopes to reduce this figure in the future.

 Our charity work in Cameroon

-In January 1990 an agreement was signed between SOS Children and the government of Cameroon to construct an SOS Children's Village near the capital, Yaoundé, in the small town of Mbalmayo.
+In January 1990 an agreement was signed between SOS Children's Villages and the government of Cameroon to construct an SOS Children's Village near the capital, Yaoundé, in the small town of Mbalmayo.
 The village opened in 1998.
 We established an SOS Nursery and an SOS Primary School on the site in response to the high rate of illiteracy in the area.

 SOS Children's Village Mbalmayo is 45 km from Yaoundé in a small village called Ngallan.
 The Village has eleven family houses and is home to up to 110 children.
 The SOS Nursery has room for 150 children and over 400 pupils, mostly from the local community, attending the twelve-classroom primary school.
 There are two sports grounds and a number of training workshops.